aradianoff/recaptchacontact/README.md

 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.

+## Acknowledgements:

+- @nunopress: For the [Simple Contact](https://github.com/nunopress/grav-plugin-simple_contact) plugins in which this one is based.
+- @iusvar: For the Italian translation.